Image Formats¶

 Scientific photography.

-Raw Professional photography.
+RAW Professional photography.

 Comparison between JPEG and PNG formats¶